HANOI/GENEVA -- The world's second-largest brewer, Heineken, is on the offensive in Southeast Asia.

-Heineken's popularity is typical of the changes in Vietnam's beer market.
+Heineken's popularity reflects changes in Vietnam's beer market.
 Recent research by Kirin Holdings shows 3.83 million kiloliters of beer were consumed in the country in 2015, up 7.7% year-on-year.
 The country ranked ninth in volume and first in annual growth among the 171 countries surveyed.
-The growth is not being driven by local beers, which cost about 5,000 dong (22 cent) per serving, but Heineken, which costs 10 times as much at 55,000 dong.
+The growth is not being driven by local beers, which cost about 5,000 dong (22 cents) per serving, but Heineken, which costs 10 times as much, at 55,000 dong.

-Heineken has seized on the increasing popularity of high-end products among Vietnamese consumers driven by the country's growth.
-In spring 2016, it organized a nationwide event in partnership with a European soccer league UEFA Champions League to attract young people, its priority customer group.
+Heineken has seized on the increasing popularity of high-end products among Vietnamese consumers, driven by the country's growth.
+In spring 2016, it organized a nationwide event in partnership with the UEFA Champions League to attract young people, its priority customer group.
 For 2017, it has introduced volume discounts for corporate customers.
 Late last year, it announced a plan to expand production capacity at its plant in the southern province of Ba Ria-Vung Tau from 50,000 kiloliters annually to 610,000 kiloliters.
-With a market share of 20%, it seems to have managed to climb up to second place in Vietnam's brewer rankings.
+With a market share of over 20%, it seems to have managed to climb up to second place in Vietnam's brewer rankings.

-"Asia is our growth engine, and Heineken's future depends on it," said Heineken Asia Pacific, formerly Asia Pacific Breweries, President Frans Eusman.
+"Asia is our growth engine, and Heineken's future depends on it," said Frans Eusman, president of Heineken's Asia-Pacific operations.

-In 2014, Heineken turned down a merger offer from SABMiller, marking an end to the chances of going toe-to-toe with Inbev in terms of global market share.
-The reasoning, many suggest, was that it both wanted to remain independent and also focus on shares in each market rather than total global size.
+In 2014, Heineken turned down a merger offer from SABMiller of the U.K., marking an end to its chances of going toe-to-toe with Inbev in terms of global market share.
+The reasoning, many suggest, was that both wanted to remain independent and also focus on shares in each market rather than total global size.

 In a geographical breakdown of global brewer profits for the term ended December 2016, the Asia-Pacific region shows year-on-year growth of 32%, whereas traditional European markets remained largely the same.
 On the strength of its brand, built on sponsorship of European soccer and the like, Heineken has created a virtuous cycle of increasing sales without cutting prices.
-The region still accounts for only 14% of its total worldwide beer sales, so there are plans to expand investment.
+The region still accounts for only 14% of its total worldwide beer sales, hence its plans to expand investment.

-All this means the only remaining promising market for Heineken is Southeast Asia.
+All this means the most promising market remaining for Heineken is Southeast Asia.

-The region has traditionally been dominated by local brewers, like Boon Rawd Brewery, which operates Sabeco in Vietnam, San Miguel Brewery Inc. in the Philippines and Shingha Beer in Thailand.
+The region has traditionally been dominated by local brewers, like Sabeco in Vietnam, San Miguel Brewery in the Philippines and Boon Rawd Brewery, which produces Singha Beer in Thailand.

-Last November, Heineken set up a joint venture with Asia Brewery, a unit of Philippine conglomerate LT Group, called AB Heineken Philippines.
+To compete, Heineken set up a joint venture last November with Asia Brewery, a unit of Philippine conglomerate LT Group, called AB Heineken Philippines.

 The local beer market is dominated by San Miguel Brewery, with over 90% market share.
-Asia Brewery own brands that compete with San Miguel, and Heineken will likely cater to the growing premium market.
-Asia Brewery also carries Japan's Asahi brand while San Miguel Brewery sells products of Kirin Holdings, a part owner of the company.
+But Asia Brewery owns brands that compete with San Miguel, and Heineken will likely cater to the growing premium market.
+Asia Brewery also carries Japan's Asahi brand to counter San Miguel Brewery, which sells the products of a part owner, Kirin Holdings.

 British market research company Euromonitor reports that Heineken became the top global beer brand in six leading Southeast Asian markets in 2015, and ranks third across the region.

 Heineken is not alone in trying to cash in on the region.
-Kirin Holdings announced in February that it will take over leading Myanmar brewer Mandalay Brewery.
-Asahi Holdings and others are discussing a takeover of Sabeco, which will soon be privatized, while InBev is working to promote Budweiser and its other brands.
+Kirin Holdings announced in February that it will buy leading Myanmar brewer Mandalay Brewery.
+Asahi Group Holdings and others have expressed interest in Sabeco, which will soon be privatized, while AB InBev is working to promote Budweiser and its other brands.

 Having made seemingly all the right moves to establish a strong presence in the market, Heineken's future now depends on how it deals with the growing competition.